xyproto/orbiton/README.md

 * The text will be red if a loaded file is read-only.
 * The terminal needs to be resized to show the second half of lines that are longer than the terminal width.
 * If the filename is `COMMIT_EDITMSG`, the look and feel will be adjusted for git commit messages.
+* There's currently no good way to move blocks of code around, but this will be added.
 * Supports `UTF-8`.
 * Respects the `NO_COLOR` environment variable.
 * Can render text to PDF.